 2. Educational-Psychological Studies (educational psychology and learning sciences)

 3. Research and Evaluation Methodology (methods of educational research and evaluation, including statistics, measurement, and qualitative methods)

-4. Social and Multicultural Bilingual Foundations (bilingual and multi-cultural education; bilingual/special education; education and cultural diversity; English as a second language; cultural, historical, social, and philosophical foundations; educational policy)
+4. Multicultural, Social, and Bilingual Foundations (bilingual and multicultural education; bilingual/special education; education and cultural diversity; English as a second language; cultural, historical, social, and philosophical foundations; education policy)

 CU-Boulder does not offer programs in early childhood education, physical education, art education, counseling, school administration, higher education, school psychology, or educational technology.